Cumbres and Toltec Scenic Railroad: D&RGW No. 168

 In 2016, D&RGW No. 168 arrived in Antonito from Colorado Springs, Colorado, for restoration to operating condition.
-The engine had been on display for a long time in a public park, but was in good condition.
+The engine had been on display in a public park for a long time, but was in good condition.
 Restoration began in March 2017 and was completed in October 2019.
-The restoration project was headed up by Cumbres and Toltec Special Projects department and led by Assistant General Manager Efstathios Papas.
+The restoration project was headed by the Cumbres and Toltec Special Projects department, led by Assistant General Manager Efstathios Papas.
 The project cost $508,000 and spanned 27 months.
 The railroad intends to use this engine frequently in normal excursion service as much as possible.
 As of 2023, No. 168 continues to operate in occasional special excursions on the C&TSRR.